Conrad O'Brien-ffrench: Royal North-West Mounted Police

 When he was 16, Conrad's life took an abrupt turn when Rollo died in an accident playing football.
 Conrad left school at this time to study farming in the Evesham Valley, and while there he met a Justice of the Peace from Buffalo Lake Ranch in Saskatchewan, who told him of life on the wild frontier and of the Royal North-West Mounted Police.
-In April 1910, at age 17, Conrad sailed on the Empress of Britain for Quebec and continued west to join the Royal North-West Mounted Police in Saskatchewan.
+In April 1910, at age 17, he sailed on the Empress of Britain for Quebec and continued west to join the Royal North-West Mounted Police in Saskatchewan.

-After basic training Conrad was posted to Cypress Hills, a remote and untamed area.
+After basic training O'Brien-ffrench was posted to Cypress Hills, a remote and untamed area.
 He was later posted to Willow Creek and then Battle Creek, but mid-1912 received word that his mother was dying from cancer.
 He purchased his release and returned to Esher in Surrey to be by her side.
 She died the following summer.

-During this time Conrad and friends took weekend trips to the Brooklands race track, where he was introduced to motor racing.
+During this time O'Brien-ffrench and friends took weekend trips to the Brooklands race track, where he was introduced to motor racing.
 Subsequently he purchased a 1909 Mercedes Simplex and developed a taste for fast cars.

 Military service

 Battle of Mons

-Following his mother's death, Conrad travelled to his ancestral homeland in Ireland and joined The Tipperary Militia, a special reserve unit of the Royal Irish Regiment.
+Following his mother's death, O'Brien-ffrench travelled to his ancestral homeland in Ireland and joined The Tipperary Militia, a special reserve unit of the Royal Irish Regiment.
 In August 1914 he was promoted to captain and engaged in the Battle of Mons with his regiment as part of the British Expeditionary Force.
 On the first day of battle he was severely wounded, captured and taken prisoner.
 He was held first at Torgau, a Bismarckian fortress, and then at Burg de Magdeburg POW camp.

-After numerous failed escape attempts, he was transferred to what was considered an escape-proof camp at Augustabad.
-Here Conrad began an exchange of letters with his friend Cathleen Mann, and through the use of invisible ink, transmitted details of troop movements and other strategic information gathered from incoming prisoners.
+After numerous failed escape attempts, O'Brien-ffrench was transferred to what was considered an escape-proof camp at Augustabad.
+Here he began an exchange of letters with his friend Cathleen Mann and, through the use of invisible ink, transmitted details of troop movements and other strategic information gathered from incoming prisoners.
 One communication included information about a prototype German Bomber that he obtained from a captured British pilot.
-Her job as secretary to Stewart Menzies of British counterintelligence, allowed a speedy relay of information through Menzies to Field Marshal Douglas Haig.
-Attempts were made to extract Conrad and the pilot to London, but these failed and Conrad remained in Augustabad.
+Mann's job as secretary to Stewart Menzies of British counterintelligence allowed a speedy relay of information through Menzies to Field Marshal Douglas Haig.
+Attempts were made to extract O'Brien-ffrench and the pilot to London, but these failed and O'Brien-ffrench remained in Augustabad.